raemadeline/css-for-engineers/articles/5_sass_functions.md

 As you've probably noticed by now, CSS isn't really a *programming language* by most people's standards.
 You can do a lot of really cool things, but you cannot do most of the things you learned in your Intro to Computer Science class (for loops, if/else, etc), and this bothers a lot of people who are used to thinking that way.

 Enter [SASS](http://sass-lang.com/).
-I discussed it briefly in my previous article about [selectors](3_sass-selectors.md).The long and short of it is that this preprocessor has *superpowers*, and by that I mean it has one superpower and it is to magically give CSS the ability to do all the things we're accustomed to with other languages.
+I discussed it briefly in my previous article about [selectors](3_sass-selectors.md).
+The long and short of it is that this preprocessor has *superpowers*, and by that I mean it has one superpower and it is to magically give CSS the ability to do all the things we're accustomed to with other languages.

 ## Variables